Effects of Hurricane Maria in Puerto Rico: Mortality

-In the months following Maria, media outlets, politicians, and investigative journalists questioned the official death toll of 64 from the Government of Puerto Rico.
-A two-week investigation in November 2017 by CNN of 112 funeral homes—approximately half of the island—revealed 499 hurricane-related deaths between September 20 and October 19.
-Funeral homes became so overwhelmed by the number of bodies that in one instance a facility's director in Vega Alta died from a stress-induced heart attack.
-Two scientists, Alexis Santos and Jeffrey Howard, estimated the death toll in Puerto Rico to be 1,085 by the end of November 2017.
-They utilized average monthly deaths and the spike in fatalities following the hurricane.
-The value only accounted for reported deaths, and with limitations to communication the actual toll could have been even higher.
-By the end of November, the Puerto Rican government maintained that their report of 55 fatalities was the most accurate despite ample contrary evidence collected by media and investigative journalists.
-Utilizing a similar method, The New York Times indicated an increase of 1,052 fatalities in the 42 days following Maria compared to previous years.
-Significant spikes in causes deaths compared to the two preceding Septembers included sepsis (+47%), pneumonia (+45%), emphysema (+43%), diabetes (+31%), and Alzheimer's and Parkinson's (+23%).
-Robert Anderson at the National Center for Health Statistics conveyed the increase in monthly fatalities was statistically significant and likely driven in some capacity by Hurricane Maria.
+In the following months, media outlets, politicians, and investigative journalists questioned the official death toll of 64.
+A two-week investigation in November 2017 by CNN of 112 funeral homes—approximately half of the island—reported 499 hurricane-related deaths between September 20 and October 19.
+Funeral homes became so overwhelmed by the number of bodies that in one instance a facility director in Vega Alta died from a stress-induced heart attack.
+Scientists Alexis Santos and Jeffrey Howard estimated the death toll to be 1,085 by the end of November 2017.
+They utilized average monthly deaths and the "excess" fatalities immediately following.
+The value only included reported deaths.
+By the end of November, the Puerto Rican government maintained that their report of 55 fatalities was the most accurate.
+The New York Times indicated an increase of 1,052 fatalities in the 42 days following Maria compared to previous years.
+Significant spikes in death reports compared to the two preceding Septembers included sepsis (+47%), pneumonia (+45%), emphysema (+43%), diabetes (+31%), and Alzheimer's and Parkinson's (+23%).
+Robert Anderson at the National Center for Health Statistics reported that the increase in monthly fatalities was statistically significant.

 By mid-December Governor Rossello ordered a recount and new analysis of the official death toll.
 On August 28, 2018, the Government of Puerto Rico revised the official death toll to be 2,975 people, ranking Maria as one of the deadliest hurricanes in United States history.
-The official estimate is based on a study commissioned by the governor of Puerto Rico.
+The official estimate is based on a study commissioned by the governor.